Professional Cumberland Interior Decorator

 Cumberland Farmers’ Market – The Cumberland Farmers’ Market enhances community spirit and strengthens the bonds between local residents by encouraging regular interactions between neighbours, service groups and local businesses.

-Cumberland Lions – The Cumberland Lions Clubs engages in projects that range from global, national, provincial, district, city to community purposes.
+Cumberland Lions Club – The Cumberland Lions Clubs engages in projects that range from global, national, provincial, district, city to community purposes.
 Lions enjoy great fellowship and create opportunities for the development of leadership skills always striving toward the common goal of helping those in need.

 Cumberland Township Historical Society – The Cumberland Township Historical Society is a non-profit, volunteer and community-based organization whose goal is to preserve Cumberland Township history.